getify/foi-lang/formalization-work/Foi-Specification.md

 #### §1.5.3 Record-Form Literals

-If there are any keyed entries present, the structure is interpreted as a Record.
-Any non-keyed entries in an otherwise Record are keyed as their numeric index (as in Tuples).
+If there are any entries with non-positive-integer keys present, the structure is interpreted as a Record.
+Positional and positive-integer-keyed entries in an otherwise Record retain their integer-index identity (as in Tuples).

 ```java
 def point: < x: 10, y: 20 >;